arring/MDO-RallyApps/SAFe/Readme.md

     Notice how I use fake values 'Dummy' and 'value' in the filters field.
 These are needed or else the filter injected into _hydrateModelAndLoad will not get sent to the server.
 This work around gets the job done, but is hacky none-the-less.

+3. Proxy issue.
+I was using a memory proxy for the longest time before I realized that memory proxies are read-only, so I overrode the memory proxies update, destroy and create methods to update the records, but this was pretty much turning it into a session storage proxy... which i later found out was what i needed.
+So i deleted my custom memory proxy class and switched to sessionstorage proxy.
+NOTE: I had to randomize the sessionstorage proxy with Math.random(), becasue it would reuse the proxy on subsequent page refreshes, with all of its old data too.

-3. CURRENTLY NOT FIXED YET: Grid refreshing Problem.
+4. CURRENTLY NOT FIXED YET: Grid refreshing Problem.
 When the rallygrid refreshes, and there are a lot of records, it does not preserve the scroll	on refresh.
 I checked online, and tried all the hacky solutions as well as using the 'Extjs' solution of setting